-But online, some young people of color are dispelling the notion that Singh's reaction—calm and compassionate in the face of blind hatred—should be the template for how to respond to a racist.
+But online, some young people of colour are dispelling the notion that Singh's reaction—calm and compassionate in the face of blind hatred—should be the template for how to respond to a racist.
 "Are we not allowed to feel the pain from those attacks?
 And to express that pain as complex human beings?
 To expose the trauma?" wrote activist designer Sheila Sampath in a Twitter thread.

 The video has garnered Singh publicity on par with Justin Trudeau, shared outside of Canada by people like CNN's Van Jones and Jake Tapper, and Martin Luther King's daughter Bernice King, who wrote that Singh had "demonstrated [her] father's belief that love is a powerful force in the face of hate."

-But compare that widespread approval and admiration to how the media and members of the public have treated less forgiving approaches to racism, like Black Lives Matter, Idle No More, and Antifa.
+But compare that widespread approval and admiration to how the media and members of the public have treated less forgiving approaches to racism, like Black Lives Matter, Idle No More and Antifa.
 It becomes pretty obvious that Canadians are much less willing to lend their voices to support activists who are justifiably angry.

-Remember the vitriol hurled at BLMTO co-founder Yusra Khogali when she tweeted a prayer for the strength "not to cuss/kill these men and white folks out here"?
+Remember the vitriol hurled at BLMTO cofounder Yusra Khogali when she tweeted a prayer for the strength "not to cuss/kill these men and white folks out here"?
 After the then months-old tweet was unearthed—in the wake of a fruitful two-week protest by BLM demanding police accountability—the backlash was fast and furious.
 Many on Twitter demanded that Khogali step down and journalists tripped over themselves to get an explanation for the controversial remark.

-Those people may not understand how devastating it is to be on the receiving end of racism, how intensely people of color feel it, or how infuriating it is to have your response to it questioned and policed.
+Those people may not understand how devastating it is to be on the receiving end of racism, how intensely people of colour feel it, or how infuriating it is to have your response to it questioned and policed.
 Many of us won't be as patient as Singh, nor should we be expected to as that impatience comes from a real place.

 While the media rushed to condemn Khogali, they drowned out BLM's peaceful efforts to hold police officers who have killed black people to account.
 When the focus is on tone, more important conversations often get derailed.